UPBGE/UPBGE-Docs/source/manual/logic/actuators/types/motion.rst

 ***************

 .. seealso::
-   See the Python reference of this logic brick in :class:`KX_ObjectActuator`.
+   See the Python reference of this logic brick in :class:`SCA_ObjectActuator`.

 The *Motion Actuator* sets an object into motion.
 There are two modes of operation, Simple or Servo, in which the object can either teleport and rotate, or dynamically move.